wlisac/swift-log-slack/README.md

 #### Output

-This will output a Slack message and a console message since both logging backends were setup using a `MultiplexLogHandler`.
+This will output a Slack message and a console message since both logging backends were setup.

 <img src="Assets/message.png" width="308">